YanZuJ/LPGenie/README.md

 INSTALLATION:

-Clone the repository and install the dependencies.
+Clone the repository to a folder and install the dependencies.

 ```bash
 using Pkg